Ripper2005/Binary-Justice_T09/README.md

 ##  Backend Architecture Overview

-The backend is a self-contained Python application, containerized with Docker for seamless deployment.
+The backend is a self-contained Python application, containerized with Docker for easy deployment.
 Its primary role is to expose a single API endpoint that accepts a video file and returns a deepfake probability score.

 *   **Framework:** **Flask** was chosen for its lightweight and minimalistic nature, making it perfect for a single-purpose API.
 *   **Machine Learning:** **PyTorch** is used to run the inference on a pre-trained **EfficientNet-B0** model.